-Striking a best person-job fit — at least in the majority of hires — HR professionals can help a company reduce employee turnover, increase employee performance, and improve teamwork; in the long run, even increase the company’s profitability, improving its bottomline.
+Striking the best person-job fit — at least in the majority of hires — HR professionals can help a company reduce employee turnover, increase employee performance, and improve teamwork; in the long run, even increase the company’s profitability, improving its bottom line.

 What’s more, HR managers can use the 16PF to offer targeted counseling and plan customized training programs; contributing not only to the development of individuals but also the growth of businesses.

 Leaving behind the old-fashioned, on-paper, and by-hand method, an online version of the 16PF test helps recruiters conduct the assessment process easier and faster.
 As a result, they can:

 - Automate the process